 Pat Flynn: That means like, just the fact that you have visitors alone means you are going to get paid.
 I know a few other people who have switched over to AdThrive, and have had a 2X to sometimes 5X increase in their advertising revenue.
 That doesn’t mean you just put ads everywhere on your website.
-Obviously, like you said, you wanna treat it in a way that still serves your audience.
+Obviously like you said you wanna treat it in a way that still serves your audience.
 That’s a huge increase.
-I’m curious, in addition to the change to AdThrive and in adding ads on your website, what other things that you’ve done in the past that have offered a nice spike, an increase in your revenue?
+I’m curious, in addition to the change to AdThrives and in adding ads on your website.
+What other things that you’ve done in the past that have offered a nice spike, an increase in your revenue?

-I do look at the data, everything that we are doing now is really more data driven.
+Alex Jimenez: I do look at the data, everything that we are doing now is really more data driven.
 We are looking at what are the most popular shoes, what colors are the most popular?
 Then we are featuring those and also we are optimizing the content also for SEO.
-Going back at the article and “look, originally I had planned it for this keyword, but now, what other keywords can I incorporate?
-How can I use the 2018, 2019 SEO strategy to make it a stronger article?”
+Going back at the article and look, originally I had planned it for this keyword, but now, what other keywords can I incorporate?
+How can I use the 2018, 2019 SEO strategy to make it a stronger article?

-That’s something that’s really helped us because in the past for example, even if we did have a really popular article, maybe it was ranking it number one.
+Alex Jimenez: That’s something that’s really helped us because in the past for example, even if we did have a really popular article, maybe it was ranking it number one.
 Maybe it was just an article I never really thought would be very popular, or a topic I didn’t think people cared about.
-I didn’t have any product recommendations, or maybe the content was just lacking.
-Basically the opportunity not only to benefit only to increase our revenue, but also for the reader, for them to get more information as I’m going back and I’m really cleaning that up.
+I didn’t have any product recommendations or maybe the content was just lacking.
+Basically the opportunity not only to benefit only to increase our revenue, but also for the reader.
+For them to get more information as I’m going back and I’m really cleaning that up.
 That’s been a major boost for us over the past year, and something we are gonna be focusing on a lot more going forth for 2019.

-Alex, would you mind giving us a rundown, step by step process for doing that?
+Pat Flynn: Alex, would you mind giving us a rundown step by step process for doing that?
 We are right into the new year now, and it would be a fun exercise for people to do.
-Perhaps even going back to . . .
-How do you even . . .
-Do you start with Google Analytics to see what’s popular, and then after you figure out what your most popular posts are?
+Perhaps even going back to … How do you even … Do you start with Google Analytics to see what’s popular, and then after you figure out what your most popular posts are?
 Give us a step by step for how we can maximize those efforts with older posts.

 Pat Flynn: Based on traffic.

 Alex Jimenez: That’s what I’m looking first.
-Sorry for not clarifying.
+Sorry for not verifying.

 Pat Flynn: That’s okay.

-Alex Jimenez: Then once I have that, I now know my order of what to optimize.
-What I started doing was trying to work on it, one a week, because I wanted to get through the twenty-five articles, our biggest articles.
+Alex Jimenez: Then once I have that I now know my order of what to optimize.
+What I started doing was trying to work on it, one a week because I wanted to get through the 25 articles, our biggest articles.
 So we did one a week, I went through them.
-And if we were monetizing the article, for example on Amazon, then we would go back and look at the analytics, at the data from the sales on Amazon to see, “Okay, we’ll we’ve featured these types of products.
+And if we were monetizing the article for example on Amazon, then we would go back and look at the analytic, at the data from the sales on Amazon to see, “Okay, we’ll we’ve featured these types of products.
 And these are the ones that are selling the most, which means that the readers are most interested in learning about this.
 Let’s remove what they are not interested in and focus more on showing the products that they are interested in.”

-Really a lot of what we’ve done has been guided by the readers, what they like, what they want, and here I’m indirectly getting their feedback by knowing what they are buying.
-That way I can show people, and I actually show the stuff that people want, and I know that it’s . . .
-I know that’s because I can actually look at the data.
+Alex Jimenez: Really a lot of what we’ve done has been guided by the readers, what they like, what they want, and here I’m indirectly getting their feedback by knowing what they are buying.
+That way I can show people, and I actually show the stuff that people want, and I know that it’s … I know that because I can actually look at the data.
 That’s been really important.

-That’s from the monetization point of view.
+Alex Jimenez: That’s from the monetization point of view.
 From an SEO point of view then I go, I use Ahrefs.
-I go, then I run a report on Ahrefs for the article, and pull to see what keywords, if any, the article was ranking for, and then re-optimize the article full on Ahrefs.
+I go then I run a report on Ahrefs for the article, and pull to see what keywords if any the article was ranking for, and then re-optimize the article full on Ahrefs.
 Then use, then do some research and see, how else can we make the content more informative, what other questions can we answer that a reader might have?

 Pat Flynn: That tool one more time was, is that Ahrefs.com?